 Brentwood’s versatile timetable allows students at any grade level to take advantage of the many Advanced Placement (AP) options offered at our school.
 Over 1000 post-secondary institutions in the USA and Canada regularly grant advanced placement into a second year course or first year credit to students achieving AP examination results of 4 or higher.
 The AP program is administered by the College Board in Princeton, New Jersey.
 AP examinations are offered annually in May throughout North America.
 The examinations are graded from 5, indicating the student is extremely well qualified, to 1, the low point on the scale.
 Our students write AP exams here on campus and routinely achieve excellent results.

-Although AP Courses are not explicitly offered in the subjects, Our Modern Languages department has a proven track record of supporting and providing resources to students who have sought to challenge AP Exams in: Chinese Language and Culture, French Language and Culture, Spanish Language and Culture, Spanish Literature and Culture
+Although AP Courses are not explicitly offered in the subjects, Our Modern Languages department has a proven track record of supporting and providing resources to students who have sought to challenge AP Exams in: Chinese Language and Culture, Spanish Language and Culture, Spanish Literature and Culture

 AP English Language & Composition 11